Mass media in Morocco: Press freedom

 Journalists can still be jailed under the Moroccan press code.
+Since 1999, journalists have been sentenced to a combined total of nearly 25 years in prison.
 The media were angered by the code's latest revision, in May 2002, because the possibility of prison sentences was maintained even if the maximum terms were cut significantly (for example, from 20 to five years for attacks on the king's honor).
 The most draconian article, 41, extended the defamation law's applicability to Islam and Morocco's territorial integrity, while the courts, in addition to the executive, were given the power to suspend or close newspapers.
-The latter provision would arguably have been a move in the right direction if it had not been for the fact that Morocco's courts are not independent.

 Ranking

 With a score of 43.98, in 2019, Morocco ranked 135th out of the 180 countries assessed in the 2019 Worldwide press freedom index from Reporters Without Borders.
 Scores range from 6 to 85, with smaller scores corresponding to greater freedom of press.